DashikiBulbasaur/chartodo/README.md

 ## How to install and run

 First, make sure you have Rust installed.
-There are several ways to install:
+After that, there are several ways to install the program:

 1.
 ```sh-session